 Step One: Entrance Conference

 At this meeting, Legislative Audit Bureau staff brief auditee staff on what they can expect during the audit process.
-Questions are encouraged and arrangements are made for future communication between the Bureau and auditee staff.
+Questions are encouraged and arrangements are made for future communication between the Bureau and its auditee staff.

 Step Two: Fieldwork